 Hp1: Job Demands will significantly predict job outcomes; more specifically, we expect that high levels of Job Demands will positively predict high burnout levels (Hp1a), and negatively high job satisfaction levels (Hp1b).

-Overall, from a review of the literature, it is clear that in HCWs, support from colleagues and from management is negatively associated with burnout (Rizo-Baeza 2018; Wazqar 2018), and positively with job satisfaction (Assiri et al. 2020; Courtnage et al. 2020; Kitajima et al. 2020).
+Overall, from a review of the literature, it is clear that in HCWs, support from colleagues and from management is negatively associated with burnout (Rizo-Baeza 2018; Wazqar, 2018), and positively with job satisfaction (Assiri et al. 2020; Courtnage et al. 2020; Kitajima et al. 2020).
 Consequently, it seems correct to assume that:

 Hp 2: POS will significantly predict job outcomes; more specifically, we hypothesize that high levels of POS will negatively predict high burnout levels (Hp1a), and positively high job satisfaction levels (Hp2b).

-Based on the indications provided by the theoretical framework and previous research (Costeira et al. 2022; Gama et al. 2014), we can assume that:
+Based on the indications provided by the theoretical framework and previous research (Costeira et al. 2022; Gama et al. 2014), it is possible to assume that:

-Hp 3: Self-Esteem will significantly predict job outcomes; more specifically, we hypothesize that high levels of Self-Esteem will negatively predict high burnout levels (Hp3a), and positively high job satisfaction levels (Hp3b).
+Hp 3: Self-esteem will significantly predict job outcomes; more specifically, we hypothesize that high levels of Self-Esteem will negatively predict high burnout levels (Hp3a), and positively high job satisfaction levels (Hp3b).

 As a result of the above-mentioned indications and again referring to the JD-R model, we hypothesized as follows:

-Hp 4: the interaction effect JD x POS will be significant both for burnout (Hp4a) and job satisfaction (Hp4b).
+Hp 4: the interaction effect of JD x POS will be significant both for burnout (Hp4a) and job satisfaction (Hp4b).
 The association between Job Demands and Outcomes will vary as a function of POS levels.
 The tested model and research assumptions are shown in Figure 1.

 Methods